Food Network (Asian TV channel): High-definition feed

 Food Network Asia HD is a 1080i high definition simulcast of Food Network Asia.
 It originally aired a different lineup than the SD version, with only HD programs.

-Food Network Asia was launched in Singapore on July 5, 2010 on StarHub TV channel 468 in HD.
+Food Network Asia was launched in Singapore on July 5, 2010, on StarHub TV channel 468 in HD.

-Food Network Asia also launched in Malaysia from October 1, 2010 on Astro channel 706 in HD, initially timesharing with another channel, Life Inspired.
+Food Network Asia also launched in Malaysia from October 1, 2010, on Astro channel 706 in HD, initially timesharing with another channel, Life Inspired as well as the Philippines on Cignal Digital TV, on October 8, 2010.

 On 1 June 2025, Food Network Malaysia ceased transmission on Astro.